Inspiration Behind A Daring Escape

-Our research trip was all exotic foods, souvenir buying and sightseeing until we drove out of the Czech Republic on the day before I was due to leave Europe.
+Our research trip was all exotic foods, souvenir buying, and sightseeing until we drove out of the Czech Republic on the day before I was due to leave Europe.
 Upon exiting the country I witnessed something that rocked me to the core.
-There were young woman standing in the misty rain on the side of the road leading out of the country, they were wearing thin dresses and holding umbrellas.
+There were young women standing in the misty rain on the side of the road leading out of the country, they were wearing thin dresses and holding umbrellas.
 When I asked my European friend, Anne, about it she told me they were prostitutes.
-Prostitution was illegal in Austria, and so these young woman would stand on the roads near the borders, waiting for men to come across the borders and take them into the woods.
+Prostitution was illegal in Austria, and so these young women would stand on the roads near the borders, waiting for men to come across the borders and take them into the woods.

 At that moment my heart was crushed.
-I couldn’t wrap my mind around what these beautiful woman had to face on a daily basis.
+I couldn’t wrap my mind around what these beautiful women had to face on a daily basis.
 Those women—and the need for Christ’s truth in that country—stayed on my heart for years, and when my first three children entered the teen years I felt God nudging me to lead a mission trip there.

 My husband, John, and I led the trip of 19 people—mostly teens—to the Czech Republic in 2009, having never even been on a mission trip before.
 We worked with the most amazing Czech church, and one night during a conversation with the pastor’s wife we got on the topic of World War II.